JayB-127/JayB-127/README.md

 - 📝 First Year, BSc Computer Science with Industrial Experience
 - 🏫 University of Exeter
 - 💻 Java, Python, VB
-- 🖊 Currently learning Javascript and PHP
+- 🖊 Currently working with Javascript and PHP